shakarel/todo-app/README.md

 Thank you for checking out my project, and I hope you'll enjoy using it as much as I enojoyed building it!

-remember to use dark mode because bugs are attracted to the light, Shahar AKA Mr. Shakes
+Remember to use dark mode because bugs are attracted to the light, Shahar AKA Mr. Shakes